Saptive/AcidRain/README.md

 - **Disk I/O operations** - The kernel can read and write the disk using ATA I/O ports.

 ## Description
 The usermode app running on windows (if the required previliges are avaliable) writes the custom bootloader to sector 0 and the kernel starting from sector 1 on the primary disk .
 Once done it extis.
-(TODO: trigger restart (bsod maybe))
+(TODO: trigger restart)
 The bootloader, once executed, loads the kernel into memory.
 It then waits for a keypress and then jumps to the kernel entrypoint.

 The kernel is able to get user keyboard input and handle it.
-Once the correct key is entered, it proceeds by reading sector 18 (the encrypted orgiginal MBR) from the disk into memory, XOR each byte of the sector with the decryption key (0x28), and then write it back to sector 0. (implement salsa20 for MBR encryption and decryption).
+Once the correct key is entered, it proceeds by reading sector 18 (the encrypted orgiginal MBR) from the disk into memory, XOR each byte of the sector with the decryption key (0x28), and then write it back to sector 0.
+(TODO: implement salsa20 for MBR encryption and decryption).

 ### Screenshots